Docs / Developer Test Suite

 1. add or update unit tests close to changed logic

-2. add at least one integration test for the affected flow (--genus or --yosys)
+2. add at least one integration test for the affected flow

 3. run marker subsets first (smoke, unit)